united-security-providers/usp-core-waap-killercoda/usp-core-waap-argocd/step2/info.md

 > &#10071; Make sure to have updated the Core WAAP configuration by this step otherwise the validation will fail!

-The [USP Core WAAP Auto-Learning Tool](https://docs.united-security-providers.ch/usp-core-waap/latest/downloads/) has been downloaded to your home folder and can be accessed using
+Next the [USP Core WAAP Auto-Learning Tool](https://docs.united-security-providers.ch/usp-core-waap/latest/downloads/) has been downloaded to your home folder and can be accessed using

 ```shell
 java -jar ~/corewaap-autolearn-cli.jar